falixchong/cp4i-praticum-event-stream/FWDMSG.md

 ![ACE Toolkit App Forward MQ Message Step 29](images/2022-07-11_09-55-58.png)

+29. We are going to take advantage of the automapping functionality.
+Click on the corresponding icon as shown in the picture.

 ![ACE Toolkit App Forward MQ Message Step 30](images/2022-07-11_09-57-00.png)

+30. Review the window but we do not need to change anything, so simply click *Next*.

 ![ACE Toolkit App Forward MQ Message Step 31](images/2022-07-11_09-57-23.png)

+31. We can customize the mapping behavior, but for the demo we will map all the fields.
+Click *Finish*.

 ![ACE Toolkit App Forward MQ Message Step 32](images/2022-07-11_09-58-01.png)
 ![ACE Toolkit App Forward MQ Message Step 33](images/2022-07-11_10-00-55.png)
 ![ACE Toolkit App Forward MQ Message Step 34](images/2022-07-11_10-02-44.png)